OscarCastro2024/HW3--OscarCastro-JarredDesrosiers/README.md

-HW3(CSCI 3700) | Oscar Castro abd Jarred Desrosiers
+HW3(CSCI 3700) | Oscar Castro and Jarred Desrosiers

 Description: This project shows how we can connect PostgreSQL with flash and show both the SQl results and select results in a HTML Table